RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

 A settings page does not implement its own **OK**, **Cancel**, **Reset** buttons, but will rely on the control elements that are provided by the dialog box of the framework, which is made possible through this class.

-Below you see an example of a settings page as it is implemented for one of the default file types in <Var:ProductName>:
+Below you see an example of a settings page as it is implemented for one of the default file types in Var:ProductName:

 ![SampleSettingsPage](images/SampleSettingsPage.jpg)

 Implement the Settings Page Class
 --

 Add a class called e.g. **SettingsPage.cs** to your project.
 This is one of the classes that is referenced from the File Type Component Builder file, which was covered in one of the previous chapters (see [Create a New File Type Component Builder](create_new_file_type_component_builder.md)), i.e. it is not the UI class itself that is referenced in the File Type Component Builder.
-Without this reference, the plug-in UI would not be recognized and displayed by <Var:ProductName>.
+Without this reference, the plug-in UI would not be recognized and displayed by Var:ProductName.

 This class acts as an intermediary between the plug-in UI (see [Implement the User Interface](implement_the_user_interface_bil.md)) and the class that is used to store and retrieve the settings to/from the settings bundle (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)).